Hankering1716/CarBrands/README.md

 The project is an app designed to provide information about various car brands, including a brief history of each brand.
-Users can explore the app to learn about different car manufacturers.
+Users can explore the app to learn about different car manufacturers. ( Work in progress )

 To use the app, you would likely need a compatible device such as a PC / SMARTPHONE / TABLET running on iOS or Android operating systems.